Recent Articles

 - Essential oil in steamer at night

-- Chamomile can be infused into oil and made into a balm or cream to help calm irritated skin due to its azulene components that can work mildly better than a 0.5% hydrocortisone cream.
+- Chamomile can be infused into oil and made into a balm or cream to help calm irritated skin due to its azulene components that can work mildly better than a 0.5% hydrocortisone cream

-- Insomnia and trouble falling to sleep
+- Insomnia and trouble falling asleep

-- Restlessness, hyperactivity
+- Restlessness and hyperactivity

 - Anxiety, worry, nervousness, agitation